hdShang/arxiv-daily/docs/cs-CL/2025-06-12/papers/250611361v1-the-biased-samaritan-llm-biases-in-perceived-kindness.md

 ---
 layout: default
-title: The Biased Samaritan: LLM biases in Perceived Kindness
+title: "The Biased Samaritan: LLM biases in Perceived Kindness"
 ---

 # The Biased Samaritan: LLM biases in Perceived Kindness